-If you miss a payment, you can mitigate the damage in several ways.
-First, applying for loan forbearance or deferment allows you to suspend payments for a short period.
-Unfortunately, interest may still accrue during this period, halting progress toward loan repayment or forgiveness.
-Deferment/forbearance also gives you time to change your repayment plan to an income-driven pathway that aligns better with your earnings.
+If you do miss a payment, there are a few ways you can mitigate the damage.
+First, applying for loan forbearance or deferment suspends payments for a short period.
+Unfortunately, interest may still accrue during this period, increasing the amount you owe and halting progress toward loan repayment or forgiveness.
+Deferment and forbearance also give you time to change your repayment plan to an income-driven pathway that aligns better with your earnings.

 How to Get a Student Loan

-The process for how to take out a student loan can vary, depending on what kind of loan it is and how much financial support you need.
+The process for taking out a student loan can vary, depending on the type of loan and how much financial support you need.
 The following set of steps describes the most common process for pursuing financial aid, whether for a traditional or online program:

 Complete Your Free Application for Federal Student Aid

-Completing the FAFSA to determine your eligibility for federal financial aid is the first and most important step.
+Start by completing the FAFSA to determine your eligibility for federal financial aid.
 Repeat this step every year for as long as you wish to receive federal aid.

 Apply for Grants and Private Scholarships

-Grants from the federal government and scholarships from private organizations can take a chunk out of your schooling expenses.
+Grants from the federal government and scholarships from private organizations can each take a chunk out of your education expenses.